kanchantewary/learn-pyspark/notes/kafka.md

 stopping application, closing producer

 ### Kafka Consumers
-consumer
-consumer groups
-offsets
-Consumer offsets - __consumer_offsets
-#### Delivery Simantics for consumers
-At most once
-At least once
-Exactly Once
+consumer will always read data in order per partition (as per offsets).
+However, across partitions, data may not be ordered.
+Each consumer within a consumer group reads from an exclusive partition.
+If there are more number of consumers than partitions, some consumers would be inactive.
+ConsumerCoordinator, ConsumerGroupCoordinator

+#### Consumer Offsets
+When a consumer reads data from a topic, it needs to commit the offsets.
+Offsets are stored in a special kafka topic named (__consumer_offsets).
+Consumers can choose when to commit the offsets - At most once, At least once, Exactly Once

 https://towardsdatascience.com/getting-started-with-apache-kafka-in-python-604b3250aa05

 configuration